FeiLi1996/excel-report-automation/README.md

 I automated a drug report analysis on Excel  for an informatic pharmacist at Kaleida Health Hospital in  Buffalo.

 The programming language is VBA.
-Do consider that I wrote these codes before I took my computer science courses in Botegga University and before I learned about best practices.
+Do consider that I wrote these codes before I took my computer science courses in Bottega University and before I learned about best practices.

 I know how I can improve the code: